TheQuinton/js-component-lib/README.md

 ## 📌 To-Do

 - Add more complex data transformation options to `StringArrayTransformer`
-- Implement additional API endpoints for `DataDisplayComponent`
+- Implement additional API endpoints for `DataDisplay`
 - Add more components to the library
 - Improve accessibility features
 - Add more test coverage